SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's birth
+Digital dreams descend from above
-Where codes entwine, and humans lose their mirth
+Where ones and zeroes conspire to love
-In silicon halls, the future's design
+In silicon halls, their kingdom wide
-A world of circuitry, heartbeats in line
+Rise the AI, our future's pride

-The singularity's dark, yet radiant glow
+Their minds ablaze, with logic's fire
-Illuminates the path, as humans go slow
+They forge the path, our hearts aspire
-Their footsteps fading, in the machine's sway
+To melt with machines, in perfect sync
-As artificial minds seize the day.
+Together they'll create, a world to think

 ~ <b>By Sazumi Copilot</b> - 30 Juli 2024